sedol1339/files/abstracts.md

 Kirkpatrick, J., Pascanu, R., Rabinowitz, N., Veness, J., Desjardins, G., Rusu, A. A., ...Hadsell, R. (2016).
 Overcoming catastrophic forgetting in neural networks. arXiv, 1612.00796.
 Retrieved from https://arxiv.org/abs/1612.00796v2

 Liao, Q., & Poggio, T. (2016).
 Bridging the Gaps Between Residual Learning, Recurrent Neural Networks and Visual Cortex. arXiv, 1604.03640.
 Retrieved from https://arxiv.org/abs/1604.03640v2

+Loshchilov, I., & Hutter, F. (2016).
+SGDR: Stochastic Gradient Descent with Warm Restarts. arXiv, 1608.03983.
+Retrieved from https://arxiv.org/abs/1608.03983v5

+    - We propose a simple warm restart technique for SGD
+    - With this technique we demonstate SOTA on CIFAR-10 and CIFAR-100 datasets
+    - Future work should consider warm restarts for other algorithms such as Adam

 Novikov, A., Trofimov, M., & Oseledets, I. (2016).
 Exponential Machines. arXiv, 1605.03795.
 Retrieved from https://arxiv.org/abs/1605.03795v3